richardschoen/howtostuff/writelogmessagefromstoredprocedure.md

 # Write log message to selected message queue from stored procedure

+This sample creates a CL command, CL program and a stored procedure to test with from ACS or STRSQL.

+Messages are written by default to message queue: QSYS/QSYSOPR, but can be overridden or the CL program can call an RPG program or any other code.

 ## CL Command - OPPGMMSG.CMD
 ```
 * CRTCMD CMD(QGPL/OPPGMMSG)                  */